biosaxs-dev/molass-develop/_sources/chapters/11/ai_assisted.md

 If your goals, requirements, or focus change during an ongoing session, or if you switch to a different file or module, clearly inform the AI assistant of the new context.
 Many AI assistants, including GitHub Copilot, use the currently open file as a primary source of context for suggestions.
 To avoid confusion and ensure relevant assistance, be explicit about the change.
 For example:

-> “I am now switching to `utils.py`, which contains utility functions for data processing.
+> “I am now switching to `utils.py`.
 Please disregard the previous context.”

 Or, if you want to keep some previous context but add new information: